Can I get married during Coronavirus (COVID-19)?

 Why are weddings linked to the spread Coronavirus?

 Weddings are a time of closeness and celebration.
 Hugs, kisses, dancing and group photos all involve close contact amongst large groups of people.
 Large gatherings involving people from a wide geographical area means you have an increased chance of exposure to Coronavirus.
 It also provides a chance for the virus to be spread far and wide in the days after the wedding.

-Please note: all information is correct as of 26 February 2021, but due to frequent changes in Government regulations, it is recommended that you speak to Laura before finalising arrangements for your wedding.
+Please note: all information is correct as of 10 October 2021, but please familiarise yourself with the latest Government regulations and advice before making or finalising arrangements for your wedding.